IamDawid/ReactJSeasons/README.md

 # ReactJSeasons

-A small React app which checks for user's location and determines wether it's warm or cold there right now.
+A small React app which obtains user's location and determines the current (summer/winter) season based on that and the current date.

 ## Getting Started